Management Discussion and Analysis

 INVESTMENT OF CAPITAL GOODS

-Investment of capital goods that realized in 2022 was USD 1.3 million, increased from investments of capital goods in 2021 which reached USD 0.9 million.
-Investment of capital goods in 2022 mainly used for supply of machines and transportations equipment.
+Investment of capital goods that was realized in 2025 was USD 6.12 million, increased from investments of capital goods in 2024 which reached USD 3.24 million.
+Investment of capital goods in 2025 mainly used for supply of machines and equipment.

 SIGNIFICANT INFORMATION AND FACTS AFTER THE ACCOUNTANT’S REPORT DATE